lhrolim/qb_hr_backend/back/README.md

 # README

-This is the api of the appplication.
+This is the api of the application.

 For the sake fo simplicity it relies on an in-memory sqllite database.